chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 ### Configuring the Environment Variables in Chatwoot

-Configure the following Chatwoot environment variables with the values you have obtained during the Facebook app setup.
-`IG_VERIFY_TOKEN` should be a unique secure string that should be provided when configuring the Instagram app.
+Configure the following Chatwoot environment variables with the values you obtained during the Facebook app setup.
+The `IG_VERIFY_TOKEN` should be a unique and secure string that you provide when configuring the Instagram app.

-Restart the chatwoot server after updating the environment variables
+Restart the Chatwoot server after updating the environment variables

 ```bash
 IG_VERIFY_TOKEN=